hardy12994/xlconverter/README.md

 ## Getters

-We can use Excel Sheet as a Very small Database as we can Do Extractions from that by putting some queries,
+We can use Excel Sheet as a very small Database as we can do Extractions from that by putting some queries,
 The query can be made in form of Objects, Arrays
- Thing Can be Achive like:
+ Thing can be achive like:
 - Any Perticular Row.
-- Any Perticular Coloumn.
+- Any Perticular Column.
 - Get Number of Rows.
-- Get Number of Coloumns.
+- Get Number of Columns.
-- Get Data as Objects of Perticular Coloumns.
+- Get Data as Objects of Perticular Columns.

 ### Get Row
 - Function Used: getRow.